Geoffrey Ashe: Early life

 Born in London, Ashe was an only child who excelled all his classmates in academics.
 Periods of poor health meant that he had ample opportunity to read broadly, or be read to.
-Through his parents, he developed a life-long enjoyment of Gilbert & Sullivan's operas and Conan Doyles' Sherlock Holmes canon.
+Through his parents, he developed a life-long enjoyment of Gilbert and Sullivan's operas and Conan Doyles' Sherlock Holmes canon.
 His mother read some of Conan Doyle's stories to him from the Strand when they were first published; his father took him to see Gilbert & Sullivan performances by some of the cast who had worked with Gilbert himself.

 Ashe's father was general manager of Poly Tours, later Lunn-Poly, and travelled to Europe and the British Isles frequently with his parents to the hotels used by the agency, sometimes to correct problems, sometimes to establish business contacts.
 His favourite childhood memories were of summers spent in the West Highlands of Scotland, at the Highland Hotel in Fort William.

 When he was 16, his parents emigrated to Vancouver, British Columbia.
 He graduated from the University of British Columbia before continuing at Trinity College, Cambridge.